cridonoso/astromer/README.md

  ┃ ┃ ┃ ┗ 📜 finetune.py: Script for running finetunining step on a pretrained model
  ┃ ┃ ┃ ┗ 📜 classify.py: Script for running classification on a pretrained/finetuned model
  ┃ ┃ ┃ ┗ 📜 utils.py: utils functions for pipeline_0
- ┃ ┃ ┃ ┗ 📜 run.bash: bash script to run the whole pipeline on several pre-trained models
+ ┃ ┃ ┃ ┗ 📜 run-gpu-{ID}.bash: bash script to run the whole pipeline on several pre-trained models
  ┃ ┃ ┗ 📂 steps: functions that are invariant to the pipeline and will be always used ┃ ┃ ┃ ┗ 📜 load_data.py: functions to easily load records
  ┃ ┃ ┃ ┗ 📜 metrics.py: functions to get general metrics and tensorboard logs